 Heidi provides timely, targeted, business-focused and practical advice to effectively address clients' needs in the FinTech and Payments industry.

 Heidi has highly specialized knowledge and extensive legal and regulatory experience advising financial institutions, financial services companies and technology companies with an emphasis on emerging products and services.
-She represents companies providing online and offline electronic and mobile payment services, national and multi-national money service businesses, retailers and e-commerce marketplaces, and payment processors regarding critical legal issues affecting their businesses.
+She represents companies providing online and offline electronic and mobile payment services, national and multi-national money service businesses/money transmitters, retailers and e-commerce marketplaces, cryptocurrency exchanges, global banks and payment processors regarding critical legal issues affecting their businesses.

-Her immense depth of industry knowledge provides invaluable insight to companies concerning legal issues related to structuring agreements with financial institutions, third parties, or FinTech companies.
+Her immense depth of industry knowledge provides invaluable insight to companies concerning legal issues related to structuring agreements with financial institutions, payment networks or FinTech companies.

-Heidi also assists many clients in the implementation relative to their business of the Anti-Money Laundering Act of 2020 and the Bank Secrecy Act, the Dodd-Frank Wall Street Reform and Consumer Financial Protection Act, the Electronic Fund Transfer Act/ Regulation E, the Gramm-Leach-Bliley Act/Regulation P, and the Fair Credit Reporting Act/Regulation V.
+Heidi also assists many clients in the implementation relative to their business of the Anti-Money Laundering Act of 2020 and the Bank Secrecy Act, the Dodd-Frank Wall Street Reform and Consumer Financial Protection Act, the Electronic Fund Transfer Act/ Regulation E, the Gramm-Leach-Bliley Act/Regulation P, and the Fair Credit Reporting Act/Regulation V, as well as payment card and ACH network rules.

 Heidi is an accomplished author and has work published in The George Washington International Law Review.
 She is also a frequent speaker to industry groups on emerging payment systems, financial technology, and legal trends impacting the industry at large.